-Most of these mentioned works do not exist anymore but one has survived until today.
-The treatise on stones from Theophrastus who lived from 371-287 BC.
+Most of these mentioned works do not exist anymore, but one has survived until today.
+The treatise on stones from Theophrastus who lived from 371 to 287 BC.

-He discusses where the principal mines were located, the forming of the stones, its physical properties like hardness etc. He also explains the uses each stone has, be it medical or magical.
-He continues with analyzing its purity, optical appearance and how much it would cost to buy these stones on the market.
+He discusses where the principal mines were located, the forming of the stones, their physical properties like hardness, etc. He also explains the uses each stone has, be it medical or magical.
+He continues by analyzing its purity, optical appearance, and how much it would cost to buy these stones on the market.

 The tomb of Childeric

-Napoleon was inspired by these Merovingian bees using them instead of the fleur-de-lys as the symbol of the French Empire.
+These Merovingian bees inspired Napoleon, using them instead of the Fleur-de-Lys as the symbol of the French Empire.
 In Paris, in the Louvre Museum, one can find a marble statue of Napoleon.
-On the photo of Napoleon’s statue, one can see these bees on his coat.
+In the photo of Napoleon’s statue, one can see these bees on his coat.